oxctl/calendar-import/README.md

     calendar.url.predefined.bsg-mpp.username=canvas
     calendar.url.predefined.bsg-mpp.password=secret1234

 Then when configuring the calendar import tool from the Modules tool set the URL to `calendar://bsg-mpp` and this will get expanded by the server and the authentication will get added to any requests that are made.
-NB one cannot parameterise this URL in the UI, this must be done in the configurtation 'properties' file - ${course.id} could also be used as a parameter, eg, https://ict.bsg.ox.ac.uk/canvas/${course.id}/${user.sis_id}.csv
+NB one cannot parameterise or add 'sub-folders' to this URL in the UI, this must be done in the configurtation 'properties' file - ${course.id} could also be used as a parameter, eg, https://ict.bsg.ox.ac.uk/canvas/${course.id}/${user.sis_id}.csv

 ## Releasing